adam-rumpf/pharmacy-access/processed/README.md

 * `lon`: Longitude of facility.
 * `cap`: Capacity of facility (for now just 1 for everything, but might include something to account for resource limitations in the future).

 Each location also has a facility file that combines all neighboring locations, indicated by the `_nbr` suffix in the file name.
 Neighbor file indices pick up where the main file's indices left off.
+A third file, indicated by the `_all` suffix, combines the contents of the location's facility file and its neigbhor facility file.

 The Santa Clara directory contains only a single type of facility, while the Polk County directory includes two sets of facility files: those for pharmacies and those for urgent care centers.